Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds

-We have a gap between the conduction and the valence band when the gap at R is open.
-The opening of the gap at R allows us to explicitly calculate the topological invariants.
-The opening of the topological gap at R is controlled by both the difference t$_{1\alpha}$-t$_{1\beta}$ and the spin-orbit coupling, also the Coulomb repulsion controls the gap as it was proved within DFT+U. The SSH model is a spinless and chiral 1D model, while the model that we have proposed is spinful and not chiral.
+In our model, when t$_{1\alpha}$=t$_{1\beta}$ and t$_{2\alpha}$=t$_{2\beta}$, the $\pi$ bands are 24 times degenerate without SOC, while when SOC is applied, they are splitted in two sets 12 times degenerate.
+The $\delta$ bands are 12 times degenerate both without and with SOC.
+In the realistic case, namely when t$_{1\alpha}$ is different from t$_{1\beta}$ and t$_{2\alpha}$ is different from t$_{2\beta}$, the $\pi$ bands are 12 times degenerate without SOC while with SOC they are six-fold degerate.
+The $\delta$ bands are six-fold degenerate both without and with SOC.
+When t$_{2\alpha}$=t$_{2\beta}$ and t$_{1\alpha}$ is different from t$_{1\beta}$, the $\pi$ bands are 12 times degenerate and the $\delta$ bands are 12 times degenerate both without SOC and with SOC.
+When t$_{1\alpha}$=t$_{1\beta}$ and t$_{2\alpha}$ is different from t$_{2\beta}$, the $\pi$ are 24 times degenerate without SOC and 12 times degenerate with SOC, while the the $\delta$ bands are 12 times degenerate without SOC and six times degenerate with SOC.
+The opening of the topological gap between the conduction and the valence band at R is controlled by both the difference t$_{1\alpha}$-t$_{1\beta}$ and the spin-orbit coupling, also the Coulomb repulsion controls the gap as it was proved within DFT+U. The opening of the gap at R allows us to explicitly calculate the topological invariants.
+The SSH model is a spinless and chiral 1D model, while the model that we have proposed is spinful and not chiral.
 Despite these differences regarding the material class, the relevant quantity for the topological properties is the difference between the hopping parameters due to the dimerization in both cases.